AbstrLabs/abstr-labs-website/source/post/index.md

 1. Web Designer
 - Work within cross-functional teams to iterate on existing products and invent new ones, crafting rational, elegant, and delightful solutions to complex problems.
 - Take full ownership of the product.
 You will help scope, drive, and measure the success of multiple workstreams.
 - Designers who work at Abstr Labs are passionate about helping startups succeed.
-This is a rare opportunity to join the company at the nerve center of the startups ecosystem.
+This is a rare opportunity to join the company at start stage.
 - Influence design and business decisions at the company by bringing a systematic and visual eye to the company.
 - Inspire the team by bringing new ideas to the table
 - Play an integral role in cross-functional strategic planning efforts to understand and bridge business priorities with design output.